Learn How to Grow Carob Tree for its chocolate substitute edible pods or as an ornamental plant! Here are all the details!

 Carob Tree Care

 It’s a wild tree, which means you can leave it without pruning.
-However, pruning carob tree when it is young helps it attaining the desired shape you want.
+However, pruning a carob tree when it is young helps it attain the desired shape you want.

 The tree must be pruned regularly so that air and light can penetrate.
 Young stems can be removed without affecting the production of carob.
-Also remove the tangled, weak and any damaged or diseased branches from time to time.
+Also remove the tangled, weak, and damaged or diseased branches from time to time.

 Pests and Diseases

 There are only a few pests and diseases that disturb this tough tree.
 Be aware of squirrels, scale insects, and carob moths.
 In diseases, it gets killed due to root rot because of overwatering.

 Here are DIY Insecticidal Soap Recipes for the Garden to Kill Pests